algolab-quantique/pauliarray/documentation/source/operations.rst

     w_i^{(1)}\hat{P}_i^{(1)} w_j^{(2)} \hat{P}_j^{(2)} = w_{ij}^{(4)} \hat{P}_{ij}^{(4)}.

-This results into a 2-dimensionnal :code:`WeightedPauliArray`.
+This results into a 2-dimensional :code:`WeightedPauliArray`.

-In PauliArray this can be acheived by making use of broadcasting by introducing new dimensions to the arrays with :code:`None`.
+In PauliArray this can be achieved by making use of broadcasting by introducing new dimensions to the arrays with :code:`None`.
 See `Numpy's documentation <https://numpy.org/doc/stable/user/basics.indexing.html#dimensional-indexing-tools>`_ for more details.

 .. code:: python